MisterSpoc/Oscilloscope-Project/README.md

 Time box: This is the duration of time, in seconds that you would like to collect data for.

-Baud Rate: Should be matched to arduino baud rate for proper data reporting
+Baud Rate: Should be matched to arduino baud rate for proper data collection

 Filename: Name of CSV file that you would like to save the data to.

 To run the project: Connect the computer to the arduino, and hit port refresh until you see your desired COM port show up.
 Select the arduino from the listbox, it will be highlighted in black.
 Select a radio button for what you would like to do with collected data.
 Then, enter a collection time, a baud Rate (or leave blank, will default to 9600), and a filename.
 Next press the "RUN" button.
 This will complete the data collection process, and then output the desired graphs.

-# Common Issue
+# Common Issues

-If an issue is experienced and the GUI is showing the "unknown error" message, please do a fresh upload of the .ino code included in our Arduino repository.
+If you are getting an "Unknown Error" error message it is very likely that the data duration is not large enough.
+Increase the value and try again.
+If this does not work, please do a fresh upload of the .ino code included in our Arduino repository and try again.

 # Necessary Libraries for functionality

 # Pyserial